kit-ipe/SoCks/README.md

 - **project -> dt_includes**: A list of user defined device tree source files to be included in the device tree.
 The files must be located in `src/devicetree/dt_includes`.
 - **project -> board**: The target board for which the project is being built.
 This setting adds a board specific section to the device tree, if available.
 Use `custom` if the target board is not in the list of supported boards.
 - **container -> image**: The container image to be used for building.
 The selection should be compatible with the version of the Vivado toolset you are using.
 The following images are available for this block:
-  - `amd-xilinx-tools-alma8`
+  - `amd-xilinx-tools-env-alma8`
-  - `amd-xilinx-tools-alma9`
+  - `amd-xilinx-tools-env-alma9`
+- **container -> namespace**: The namespace of the container image.
+If not specified, the default value is `socks-local`.
+This only needs to be changed if the image is to be retrieved from an online registry.
 - **container -> tag**: The tag of the container image in the database of the containerization tool.
-This should always be set to `socks`.
+This only needs to be specified if the image is to be retrieved from an online registry.
+- **container -> registry**: The registry from which the container image is to be retrieved.
+Options are:
+  - **local**: Build the image locally
+  - **docker.io**: Pull the image from [Docker Hub](https://hub.docker.com/u/marvinfuchs)

 #### External Source Files